-5 things to do in Meteora
+Things to do in Meteora

-Locals like ourselves they always have the advantage of maintaining the best possible insight of the area they live in.
-And truth is that if you are not one of the rare specimens of people who go to great lengths to dig out every last bit of information posted on the web, in tourist guides and books for each area they intent to visit, then the chances are to be a regular tourist like the vast majority, completely unaware of the hidden gems in each place they visit.
+Locals like ourselves always have the advantage of maintaining the best possible insight into the area they live in.
+And truth is that if you are not one of the rare specimens of people who go to great lengths to dig out every last bit of information posted on the web, in tourist guides and books for each area they intend to visit, then the chances are to be a regular tourist like the vast majority, completely unaware of the hidden gems in each place they visit.

 3. Have fun with a rafting adventure here at Meteora

-4. Attend a Sunday service on a monastery
+7. Attend a Sunday service on a monastery

 How about seizing the chance to take a trip back in time to trace some of the splendor and majesty of the Byzantine Empire?
 The best way to do that is to attend a Sunday service on a monastery of Meteora and immediately within the liturgy you will realize that you have just taken a trip back into the Byzantine period of the Middle Ages.
 Keep in mind that a lot of the monasteries were originally founded when the Byzantine Empire was reigning still.
 The beautiful Byzantine hymns, the absence of artificial lighting, the priests dressed with elegantly decorated byzantine cloths, the walls of the church with centuries-old frescoes, the candles and the smell of incense, all that create an imposing mystical atmosphere full of the centuries-old Byzantine tradition of the Eastern Orthodox Church.
 Make sure to arrive at the monastery of your choice early in the morning because the service will begin roughly at 05:30 am and will end at 08:30 am.

 7. Revel in a food & wine tour